Table of Contents

-Mucous membrane (e.g., oral) lesions can be also found in patients with lichen planus; in 15 % cases, the involvement is predominant mucosal with minimal skin lesions.
+Mucous membrane (e.g., oral) lesions can be also found in patients with lichen planus; in 15% of cases, the involvement is predominant mucosal with minimal skin lesions.

-In all, 50–70 % patients have oral lesions.
+In all, 50 – 70% of patients have oral lesions.
 These lesions can be whitish papules or plaques and/or white striae.
 They generally do not ulcerate, but this may occur due to epitheliomatous transformation.
 In women, sometimes, lichen planus manifests as desquamative inflammatory vaginitis.

 Other variants of lichen planus include the following:

 - Hypertrophic: Warty lesions, mainly on the lower limbs, which can persist for many years.